Marital rape in the United States: Toward uniform treatment

-In the 1990s and beyond, feminists, women's and other organizations have continued to lobby for the amendment of marital rape laws to ensure marital rape is regarded and treated like any other rape, though rape laws in the United States are not uniform, and the laws have changed numerous times, but differences remain in some states.
+In the 1990s and beyond, feminists, women's and other organizations continued to lobby for the amendment of marital rape laws to ensure marital rape is regarded and treated like any other rape.
+Though rape laws in the United States are not uniform, and the laws have been changed numerous times, differences remain in some states.

 South Carolina, for example, remains the only state where the force or violence used or threatened must be of a higher level (force or violence must be of a "high and aggravated nature" – see section below Current State laws).

 A similar law existed in Tennessee until 2005, when it was repealed.
 The law stated that a person could be guilty of the rape of a spouse at a time they are living together only if that person either "was armed with a weapon or any article used or fashioned in a manner to lead the alleged victim to reasonably believe it to be a weapon" or "caused serious bodily injury to the alleged victim".
 This meant that, in practice, most cases of marital rape could not be prosecuted, since few rapes involve such extreme circumstances.
 The law was finally repealed in 2005, allowing for marital rape to be treated like any other type of rape.
 The bill to repeal the old law was introduced more than ten times before it succeeded.

 Until 2013, Washington had an exemption preventing a spouse from being prosecuted with third-degree-rape against the other spouse.
 Washington removed its exemptions for first-degree rape and second-degree rape in 1983, but the exemption for third-degree rape was removed 30 years later.

 Until July 2019, in Minnesota sexual violence occurring between spouses at the time they cohabit or between unmarried partners could be prosecuted only if there was force or threat thereof, due to exemptions created by Article 609.349 'Voluntary relationships' which stipulated that certain sexual offenses do not apply to spouses (unless they are separated), and neither do they apply to unmarried cohabitants.
 These are offenses that deal with situations where the lack of consent is due to the incapacity of consent of the victim, including where the victim was drugged by the perpetrator.
 These situations, which were excluded from prosecution, are where the victim was "mentally impaired, mentally incapacitated, or physically helpless".
 The term "mentally incapacitated" is defined as a person who "under the influence of alcohol, a narcotic, anesthetic, or any other substance, administered to that person without the person's agreement, lacks the judgment to give a reasoned consent to sexual contact or sexual penetration" (see Article 609.341 for definitions).
 In 2019, these exemptions were repealed.

 A 2003 study found that "twenty-four states and the District of Columbia have abolished marital immunity for sexual offenses ... twenty-six states retain marital immunity in one form or another".

 Since 2003, several states have reformed their laws (see above).